Also note that as the forties became the fifties, Hitchcock’s famous cameo appearance occurred earlier in the movie so as not to distract the viewer.

 Starring: Cary Grant, Eva Marie Saint, James Mason, and Jessie Royce Landis.

-STREAMING ON AMAZON PRIME VIDEO AND APPLE TV+ AND YOUTUBE
+STREAMING ON AMAZON PRIME VIDEO, APPLE TV+ AND YOUTUBE